Is Dubai Safe For Americans?

 Just because Dubai is a safe city, it doesn’t mean there is no crime.
 There is definitely some crime, but is much lower than in some other places in the world.

 90 percent of the citizens are expats living in Dubai on residency.
-In case they commit some kind of crime that is found and proven, they would not only get a high fine and go to prison but also be deported from the country.
+In case they commit a crime that is found and proven, they would not only get a high fine and go to prison but also be deported from the country.

 However, your belongings are much safer in Dubai than in some other cities in the world.
 People don’t steal so much.
 You can sit on a bench or a restaurant’s terrace without constantly watching your bag next to you.

-When you lose something, many times it happened you will find it in the same place even after a few hours.
+If you lose something, many times it happens you will find it in the same place even after a few hours.
 This can’t possibly happen in the USA or Europe.

 When you go to the beach you should not take valuables with you of course and don’t leave your bag completely unattended, however, I usually go swimming and leave my bag on the shore while watching it from the water.

-I felt very safe in Dubai even at night.
+I even felt very safe in Dubai at night.
 While I wouldn’t walk on unknown streets alone and behave irresponsibly, I did walk alone in certain parts of Dubai feeling calm and comfortable.
-Back at home, I don’t do that as you can never know what could happen to you.
+Back at home, I don’t do that as you never know what could happen to you.

 The law in the USA and Europe is not so strict.
 There are drug addicts, homeless and drunk people everywhere, but you don’t find them in Dubai.
-This however doesn’t mean that you can’t be assaulted or raped if you are behaving unreasonably.
+This however doesn’t mean that you can’t be assaulted or raped if you are not behaving responsibly.

 Weather in Dubai